b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sco(s)
 ```

 Seems to be working fine.
-Still, you may prefer to use Julia's build-in
+Still, you may prefer to use Julia's built-in
 [isapprox](https://docs.julialang.org/en/v1/base/math/#Base.isapprox).
 Example

 ```jl